Probing bursty star formation by cross-correlating extragalactic background light and galaxy surveys: Acknowledgements

 \section{Acknowledgements}

-We thank Tzu-Ching Chang and Jordan Mirocha for helpful conversations.
+We thank the anonymous reviewer for their comments, as well as Tzu-Ching Chang and Jordan Mirocha for helpful conversations.
 G.S. was supported by a CIERA Postdoctoral Fellowship.
 CAFG was supported by NSF through grants AST-2108230 and CAREER award AST-1652522; by NASA through grants 17-ATP17-0067 and 21-ATP21-0036; by STScI through grant HST-GO-16730.016-A; by CXO through grant TM2-23005X; and by the Research Corporation for Science Advancement through a Cottrell Scholar Award.